ftcn86/Dynamic-wallet-view/docs/ai_rules.md

-# AI Assistant (Cursor) Operational Rules for "Dynamic Pi Wallet View"
+# AI Assistant (Cursor) Operational Rules for "Dynamic Wallet View"

 **Version:** 1.0
-**Objective:** This document provides a strict set of rules for any AI assistant tasked with writing or modifying code for the "Dynamic Pi Wallet View" application.
+**Objective:** This document provides a strict set of rules for any AI assistant tasked with writing or modifying code for the "Dynamic Wallet View" application.
 Adherence to these rules is mandatory to ensure code quality, consistency, and alignment with the project's architecture.

 ---